xiebaochun/nw-program-manager/README.md

 ![](https://raw.githubusercontent.com/xiebaochun/nw-program-manager/master/images/help/pre.png)

 ##First of all: Choose the user
- If there are no problems in running the app, you can see below iamge,now you should choose the user,the client mean the client end(side),the server mean the controller end(side).
+ If there are no problems in running the app, you can see below image,now you should choose the user,the client mean the client end(side),the server mean the controller end(side).

 ![](https://raw.githubusercontent.com/xiebaochun/nw-program-manager/master/images/help/1.png)